 Every marketer is unique.
 After each marketer consumes data on his marketing performance, they act differently and uniquely.
 It’s both amusing and amazing that despite the fact that web-analytics is more than 25 years old, there’s not a clear scientific path for a marketer to act on data.
 It is even worse in b2b email segmentation.

 In the world of almost-autonomous cars, marketing is simply manual, entirely at the mercy of the master called marketer.
 Marketers all act – and measure the reactions, which are usually the response to their marketing – differently.
 There are many disciplined marketers who practice the craft scientifically and in a disciplined fashion, but the real culprit behind this chaos is open to interpretation metrics and KPIs.
 It’s time to build causality into marketing.

 In a nutshell, I do believe some expert marketers have tamed the wild animal called Google Analytics.
 But, they have done so with millions of dollars and data specialists at their behest.
 The rest of the marketers are at the mercy of these metrics.
 I also believe Google Analytics is a great product but has become overly complex.
 Seldom do marketers have the time, backing, and data science power to make marketing a repeatable and accountable exercise.

-We launched Glance with an intention to bring some order to this chaos.
-Check us out and give us a shout on this article.
+We launched Glance with the intention to bring some order to this chaos.
+Check us out and give us a shout on this article

 PS: This post was previously written by the Author on Linkedin